Mark Francis Schmitt

 Mark Francis Schmitt (February 14, 1923 - December 14, 2011) was an American prelate of the Roman Catholic Church.
 He served as the tenth bishop of the Diocese of Marquette in Michigan from 1978 to 1992.
+Schmitt previously served as auxiliary bishop of the Diocese of Green Bay in Wisconsin from 1970 to 1978.

 Biography

 Early life

 Mark Schmitt was born in Algoma, Wisconsin, on February 14, 1923.
 After attending St. Mary School in Algoma, Schmitt entered the Salvatorian Minor Seminary in St. Nazianz, Wisconsin.
 He later attended St. John's Seminary and University in Collegeville, Minnesota.

 Priesthood

 Schmitt was ordained by Bishop Stanislaus Vincent Bona to the priesthood at Saint Francis Xavier Cathedral in Green Bay, Wisconsin, on May 22, 1948, for the Diocese of Green Bay.
 After his ordination, Schmitt served as associate pastor at St. Rose Parish in Clintonville, Wisconsin.
 Schmitt in 1954 was appointed director of the Manitowoc Apostolate, the diocese branch of Catholic Charities.
 He also served as director of the diocesan hospitals.
 In 1960, Schmitt was appointed pastor of Ss.
 Peter and Paul Parish of Weyauwega, Wisconsin and St. Bernard Parish in Green Bay, Wisconsin.